7 Best Bass Earbuds in 2017 (#1 are Dangerous to Ears…)

-The V1 version doesn’t have any carrying case and is without memory foam tips that are almost a must have with the Pumps.
 In the V2 version, you also get a clamp carrying case and 3 pairs of memory foam ear tips.

 How does the bass sound?
 Well, it’s full, detailed and deep.
 They have really focused on creating very strong lows and it shows.

 Every song you’ve listened before will sound different with these.
 They are bass heavy, to say the least.

 If you’re a purist, avoid them.
 If you’re a basshead, get them.

 The mids are a bit recessed.
 The highs are crisp and without sibilance.
 Altogether it’s a V-shaped sound signature.

 If you’re looking for premium basshead earbuds, choose Pump Audio.
 With memory foam tips, strong, punchy bass, and great durability, they have everything you need.